 Articles 3(2), 4(1)(iv); Rules 8, 44.2

 The international application must contain an abstract and a title.
-The examiner indicates approval or amendment of the text of the abstract, the title of the invention, and the selection of the figure that is to accompany the abstract in items 4 to 6 of the first sheet of the international search report.
+The examiner conducting the main international search indicates approval or amendment of the text of the abstract, the title of the invention, and the selection of the figure that is to accompany the abstract in items 4 to 6 of the first sheet of the international search report.
 Box No. IV (on “continuation of first sheet (3)”) is used to record any new or amended abstract.

 This procedure does not apply to supplementary international searches.
 Consequently paragraphs 16.35 to 16.51 do not apply to supplementary international search reports.
 For international-type searches, it is a matter for agreement between the International Searching Authority and the national Office on whose behalf the international search is conducted whether the title and abstract are reviewed by the International Authority.
 Form PCT/ISA/201 does not include specific space for such matters; if required, the appropriate information should be recorded on separate sheets.

 Abstract